 Having pretty much written the book on showing films in stunning settings, it’s no surprise that Luna Cinema’s summer season looks like a barnstormer.
 You want a showing of Jaws in Brockwell Lido?
 You got it.
 Ferris Bueller’s Day Off with a view of St Paul’s?
 No sweat.
 Need to drink in views of the city whilst watching The Breakfast Club?
 They’ve got you covered.

-12. The Beach Bar, Montague on the Gardens, Bloomsbury (opens May 21)
+14. The Beach Bar, Montague on the Gardens, Bloomsbury (open now)

 Open 12-10pm, Monday to Sunday.
 Find it at 15 Montague Street, WC1B 5BJ – nearest station is Russell Square.